DSprtn/GTFO_VR_Plugin/README.md

 	If a crash occurs send me the output log from the path given below (before starting another game!):
 	SteamApps/GTFO/Bepinex/LogOutput.log

+	R6 is very VRAM hungry!
+If your texture or render resolution settings are too high and you're using too much VRAM your game will be very unstable! changing resolution in-game or even playing some maps might cause crashes!

+	Vignette effect is broken at the moment

 ## Want to contribute?